azureautomation/automation-packs/000-sample-using-base-automation-templates/README.md

 This sample shows how you can deploy a runbook, a module that the runbook needs, and create an assign a schedule to the runbook.

+This version of the sample shows how to use nested deployment templates to deploy each resource needed.
+It calls the templates provided by the Automation team for the Automation account, runbook, and schedule.

 ##Resources Deployed